raksnotes/Final-Capstone-/README.md

 This will initialize your local db with the blank databases.

 You can now import the `location_data.csv` and `JHU_Cases_Deaths_with_CRE_DataV2.0_Deaths_Corrected.csv` into the location and jhu_cre_cases_deaths tables, respectively.

+## Making a Connection to the Database

+Create a copy of